spinalcordmri/spinalcordmri.github.io/README.md

 -rw------- 1 root root 3247 Dec  5 08:33 /var/discourse/shared/standalone/ssl/forum.dev.spinalcordmri.org.key
 ```

-These files must be present for `opensmtpd` to be able to send mail correctly, as per the configuration in `/etc/smtpd.conf`.
+These files must be present for `opensmtpd` to be able to send mail correctly, as per the previous `/etc/smtpd.conf`  configuration we pasted in during a previous step.

 #### 5.3 Starting the mail server